Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 We'll be using git and [rush](https://rushjs.io).
 We understand that both tools can be challenging to use, but we expect you to know how to use them by the time you decide to use this package.
-If you encounter any problem with these tools, pleae make sure to check at their documentation first, but we're also happy to answer any question!
+If you encounter any problem with these tools, please make sure to check at their documentation first, but we're also happy to answer any question!
 We appreciate that you're reading this 💙

 Keep in mind that test-utils-recorder is not a published package.
 It is only intended to be used